 I think it's worth remembering that, like, within charities, we’re all humans, too, and a lot of the charities are paralysed because of the sheer number of demands upon them.
 So in terms of what Government and large charities can do, it's actually supporting that specialist work, to make the community based stuff happen.
 Otherwise, yeah, a lot of really small specialist places are going to go, I think, unfortunately.

-The voluntary sector is crucial in the coronavirus response, because it supports and safeguards large parts of the population (including those who may be digitally excluded), and the level of financial and other support from the government should reflect that.
-Any government support should be equitably distributed and should safeguard the diversity of the sector.
+The voluntary sector is crucial in the coronavirus response because it supports and safeguards large parts of the population (including those who may be digitally excluded).
+The level of financial and other support from the government should reflect that.
+Any government support should be equitably distributed and safeguard the sector's diversity.

 Citizens’ Jury member